docwarems/score-rent-vue/client/README.md

 ### Routing

 The approach described here https://vuejs.org/guide/scaling-up/routing.html is somehow different from the only I found in the Net Ninja tutorial.
-The Vue doc obviously uses a manally created routing mechanism using a-tag JS hrefs ("If you .. do not wish to involve a full-featured router library").
+The Vue doc obviously uses a manually created routing mechanism using a-tag JS hrefs ("If you .. do not wish to involve a full-featured router library").
 Of course I want to use the full-featured router, but I started with this simple approach too.

 # Remains from the README created by the Vuejs template